microsoft/vscode-docs/docs/remote/containers.md

 You can create a dev sandbox by selecting a base container image from a source like [DockerHub](https://hub.docker.com) and then manually installing additional software, such as Git, which may be missing.

-You can use the **Remote-Containers: Create Container Configuration File** command in the Command Palette (`kbstyle(F1)`) to select from a base image to get you started and customize from there.
+You can use the **Remote-Containers: Add Development Container Configuration Files...** command in the Command Palette (`kbstyle(F1)`) to select from a base image to get you started and customize from there.

 > **Note:** Alpine Linux and Windows based containers are not currently supported.